wmde/WikiLovesMonuments/README.md

 You will be asked to enter the password of the WLMUploadVorlageBot account.
 This run will create the cookie file `pywikibot.lwp` that contains the credentials.
 Subsequent runs of checker_bot and commons_bot will use that file and will not require keyboard interaction, which is important for running the bots with the [Grid system][tools_grid].

 #### Set up the web server
-1. Set up composer like described at https://getcomposer.org/ and do a `composer install` in the `forward_script` folder.
+1. Set up composer like described at https://getcomposer.org/ and do a `composer install` in the `forward_script` directory.
 2. Create a symbolic link:

     ```bash